-All members are required to meet the minimum compliance standards.
+All funds are required to meet the minimum compliance standards.
 However, as the Code continues to evolve and raise standards, some funds may find that they are temporarily unable to meet minimum compliance in some areas.
-In such cases the Manager should openly disclose the position so that a strategy and timetable for future compliance can be agreed with AREF.
+In such cases the manager should openly disclose the position so that a strategy and timetable for future compliance can be agreed with AREF.

-The Code also sets out recommended best practice, which members are expected to adopt wherever possible.
+The Code also sets out recommended best practice, which funds are expected to adopt wherever possible.

-Compliance monitoring [last updated: 31/12/14]
+Compliance monitoring [last updated: March 2016]

-- At least once per calendar year the manager of each fund participating as a member of AREF is required to sign-off the AREF Code of Practice Self-Certification Form (Annex 3), confirming whether or not they are compliant with the Code. - 2.
-The Corporate Governance Committee will monitor the process to identify members who have failed to complete the annual sign-off or meet minimum compliance. - 3.
-Member funds are required to include in their annual statements a comment that they comply with the minimum requirements of the Code. - 4.
-The Corporate Governance Committee will report the findings from their monitoring to the Management Committee on a regular basis.
+- At least once per calendar year the manager of each fund participating as a member of AREF is required to sign-off the AREF Code of Practice Self-Certification Form (Annex 3), confirming whether or not they are compliant with the Code. - Annex 4 contains the Self-Certification Template to aid completion of the Self-Certification Form, record keeping and audit of responses. - The Self-Certification Matrix, summarising responses received, can be found in Annex 5.
+This is also available on the AREF website. - The Corporate Governance Committee will monitor the process to identify funds who have failed to complete the annual sign-off or meet minimum compliance. - Funds are required to include in their annual statements a comment that they comply with the minimum requirements of the Code. - The Corporate Governance Committee will report the findings from their monitoring to the Management Committee on a regular basis.
 Persistent non-compliance with minimum standards may lead to suspension from membership.